-Provision had been made for the Object Code 135-2-3-39-2202 under two stages for the project proposal expected to be implemented with a view to providing assistance in enhancing the productivity of small tea holders under the Small Tea Holdings Development Authority.
-The first order had been placed for provision Rs.150 million granted and failure initially to implement the next stage of procurement due declaration of the Election and failure to make total payments for goods obtained due to inadequate imprest, had been the reasons for the savings of provision.
+Provision had been made for the Object Code 135-2-3-39-2202 under two stages for the project proposal expected to be implemented with a view (d) It was observed that savings out of provision of Rs.3,727,500 made by supplementary estimates for 04 Recurrent Objects of the year under review, amounted to Rs.1,557,159.

+It should be decided whether the said provision is essential to the Ministry before applying provision by supplementary estimates. to providing assistance in enhancing the productivity of small tea holders under the Tea Small Holdings Development Authority.
+The first order had been provision placed for Rs.150 million granted initially and failure to implement the next stage of procurement due declaration of the Election and failure to make total payments for goods obtained due to inadequate imprest, had been the reasons for the savings of provision.